Shivani-Sharma-23/SoulBOT/README.md

 ### 2. **Counseling Sessions:**
    - **Individualized Voice Cloning:**
      - Users have the option to upload a specific voice or select a voice profile that resonates with them.
-The app employs advanced voice cloning technology to replicate the therapist's voice in the chosen style.
+The app employs advanced voice cloning technology to replicate the therapist's voice in the chosen style, providing a comforting and personalized experience.
      - This personalized voice feature aims to enhance the comfort and connection users feel during counseling sessions.

-   - **Sign Language Integration:**
+   - **Bot-Mediated Therapy Sessions:**
-     - For users who prefer or require sign language communication, a dedicated option is available.
-By selecting this option, users can engage in counseling sessions with therapists who communicate using sign language.
+     - To address concerns about judgment or anxiety, users have the option to engage in therapy sessions facilitated by a bot.
+The bot acts as an intermediary, providing a secure and non-judgmental space for users to express themselves.
-     - The video feed during these sessions includes a split-screen view, displaying both the user's video and the therapist's sign language communication.
+     - These bot-mediated sessions can serve as a stepping stone for users before transitioning to sessions with human therapists, fostering a gradual and comfortable experience.

    - **Flexible Session Formats:**
      - Users can choose between voice-only sessions, video sessions with or without personalized voice cloning, and sign language sessions.